jasonrandrews/arm-software-developers/content/en/cloud/_index.md

 ---
-title: "Build the Cloud on Arm"
+title: "Server and Cloud software development on Arm"
 type: docs
 weight: 2
 description: >
-    General information and how-to articles to accelerate cloud-native development on Arm servers.
+    Develop cloud native applications on the Arm architecture for best performance and lowest cost.
 ---

 {{% pageinfo %}}
-This section provides important information for software engineers building and running cloud native applications on Arm, particularly Arm servers.
+Learn how to build and run applications on Arm servers and Arm-based cloud services.

+Utilize Arm-based cloud services for software development.

-The learning path modules listed below are applicable if you are a software engineer building, migrating or deploying applications on Arm servers.
+The learning paths below are applicable if you are a software engineer building, migrating or deploying cloud applications on Arm servers.
 {{% /pageinfo %}}

 {{< cardpane >}}